ethereum-optimism/design-docs/security/Fjord-fma.md

 # Introduction

-This document is intended to remain internal.
+This document is intended to be shared in a public space for reviews and visibility purposes.
 It covers the Fjord superchain upgrade, on a mainnet level, which involves four changes:

 - enables a precompile for the secp256r1 elliptic curve ([RIP-7212](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md))
 - a more accurate L1 data cost function that estimates the batch-compressed transaction size using a [FastLZ](https://code.google.com/archive/p/fastlz/) based linear regression.